$500K can be enough money to retire on. Even as early as age 50!

 Swipe, swipe, swipe.
 Remember cash?
 Me neither.
 Another 2020 casualty, with Mastercard making a few dimes or dollars on every plastic transaction.

 The only chink in MA’s armor?
 Everyone knows it is a dynamic dividend stock.
-So, it only yields 0.6%.
 Investors keep bidding it higher, knowing that the next dividend raise is just around the corner.
-The yield stays tiny.
+That’s why it only yields 0.6% and rarely any more.

 So, the compounding of those hikes makes MA a great stock for our kids and grandkids.
 You and I, however, don’t have the time to wait for 0.6% to grow.
-And $6,000 on our $500K nest egg simply won’t get it done.
+And $6,000 on our $500K nest egg simply won’t get it done—to say the least!

-Not only that, but thanks to the selloff of ’22, we have a rare opportunity to buy Mario’s portfolio for just 87 cents on the dollar.
-Yup, GDV trades at a 13% discount to its net asset value, or NAV.
+Not only that, but thanks to investor jitters, we have a rare opportunity to buy Mario’s portfolio for just 83 cents on the dollar.
+Yup, GDV trades at a 17% discount to its net asset value, or NAV.
 It’s a great way to boost MA’s payout and snag a discount, too.

 Where does this discount come from?
-CEFs have fixed pools of shares, so they can (and do) trade higher and lower than their NAVs, or “fair” values (the value of their holdings minus any debt).
-As contrarians we can step in when they are temporarily out-of-favor, like after a pullback when liquidity is low, and buy them at generous discounts.
+CEFs have fixed pools of shares, so emotion can (and does) drive its price than their NAVs, or “fair” values (the value of their holdings minus any debt).
+As contrarians we can step in when CEFs are temporarily out-of-favor, such as after a pullback when liquidity is low and buy them at generous discounts.
+We never “pay full price!”

-GDV holds more blue-chip dividend payers alongside MA, such as Microsoft (MSFT) and JPMorgan (JPM).
-These stocks are already cheaper than a year ago, and with GDV, we have an opportunity to purchase them at a 13% discount.
+GDV holds other blue-chip dividend payers alongside MA, such as Microsoft (MSFT) and JPMorgan (JPM).
+These stocks are already cheaper than a year ago, and with GDV, we have an opportunity to purchase them at a 17% discount.

 These high-quality stocks wouldn’t normally qualify for our “retire on $500K” portfolio because everyone in the world knows they are nice long-term investments.
 Even though these companies consistently raise their dividends, investor demand for the stocks keeps their prices high and current yields low.
 They never meet our current yield requirement.

-But Brett, 6.1% ain’t 7.6%.
+But Brett, 6.5% ain’t 8.3%.
 Good point, so let me give you one more idea.
 Eaton Vance Tax-Managed Global Diversified Equity (EXG) is another CEF with a similar blue-chip dividend portfolio.
 But EXG generates even more income than GDV by selling covered calls on the shares it owns.
-More cash flow means a bigger dividend—and EXG pays a an elite 8.4%!
+More cash flow means a bigger dividend—and EXG pays an elite 8.7%!

 So, do we buy and hold EXG and GDV forever, collecting their monthly dividends merrily along the way?
 Not quite.